 If you look at the blockchain from a technical perspective and focus on a distributed ledger/database which is slower and less performant than a conventional centralized database you will miss the point.

 The real “sex appeal” of the blockchain is that no central authority is needed and therefore no central point of failure and control is present.

-The disruption of the trusted middleman is the potential of the blockchain.
+The disruption of the trusted middleman by combining several technologies is the genuine invention of the blockchain.
 In other words the digitization of trust.
-This transformation to a fully technical consensus protocol, agreed by its users, is the paradigm shift.
+The transformation to a fully technical consensus protocol, agreed by its users, is the paradigm shift.

 That said, as a consequence a private blockchain can be at best an efficiency tool if the technology further advances.
 The same applies to centrally controlled but publicly accessible blockchain platforms.
 Also, the tokenization of real assets like gold, diamonds, art etc. is quite limited in its benefits as the needed trust in a central custodian doesn’t vanish.

 Further it is kind of naive to find blockchain technology very interesting but dismiss crypto currencies.
 The internet of money as the blockchain is sometimes called, looses quite a bit if you take away the money aspect.
 Crypto currencies like Bitcoin are the first fully decentralized blockchain killer applications and that for a good reason.
 Moving values is a key element of the blockchain.
 Bitcoin is therefore kind of the first innovation based on the invention of the blockchain, but as we know they were not developed sequentially or let alone separately.
 The concept of the blockchain was later separated from Bitcoin.